towersvault/shinpokered/README.md

   - Fixed translation: Route 14 trainer's comment about the legendary birds
   - Restored unused text in the vermilion gym puzzle for finding the 2nd switch
   - Corrected and clarified the quiz text in the cinnabar gym
+  - Clarified the text for the super potion on 2F of the celadon dept store

 - Adjustments to moves
   - Stat-down moves no longer have a 25% miss chance in AI matches